nusenu/ContactInfo-Information-Sharing-Specification/README.md

 this string should look like.
 This is a specification to formalize the ContactInfo string.
 This specification is optional (opt-in), operators can choose to implement it or not.

-A simple to use ContactInfo generator for this specification can be found at [https://torcontactinfogenerator.netlify.app/](https://torcontactinfogenerator.netlify.app/)

 # Example

 An example ContactInfo string as defined by this specification could look like this: